asyncapi/website/markdown/blog/2024-july-summary.md

 After a successful vote, we will onboard a new project called [Kotlin-asyncapi](https://github.com/OpenFolder/kotlin-asyncapi).
 This project consists of code-first tools that simplify the creation of AsyncAPI documentation for Kotlin applications.
 It allows developers to write the AsyncAPI docs in Kotlin code using a DSL or generate it directly from the code.
 Additionally, it integrates with Spring Boot to serve the generated docs via a REST endpoint.
 For more details, [please refer to the open discussion on Donate kotlin-asyncapi](https://github.com/asyncapi/community/issues/1313).
 If you want to familiarize yourself with the codebase, [check out the kotlin-asyncapi repository](https://github.com/OpenFolder/kotlin-asyncapi).

+Thanks to [Lorenz Simon](https://github.com/lorenzsimon), who chose to move the project under the AsyncAPI umbrella to enable collaboration with a wider community.
+Lorenz is also searching for volunteers to join him as project maintainers.

 ### Call for New Maintainers
 The [TypeScript/Node.js NATS](https://github.com/asyncapi/ts-nats-template) and [.NET C# NATS template](https://github.com/asyncapi/dotnet-nats-template) generators are looking for new maintainers.
 If you want to maintain these templates, please express your interest in the [ts-nats-template discussion](https://github.com/asyncapi/ts-nats-template/issues/650) or the [dotnet-nats-template discussion](https://github.com/asyncapi/dotnet-nats-template/issues/651).

+## AsyncAPI Bounty Program
+[The AsyncAPI Bounty Program Q3](https://github.com/orgs/asyncapi/projects/36/?pane=info) is making good progress.
+Out of the 9 assigned issues, 3 are now complete.
+[We have awarded $600 for the completed tasks, and an additional $400 will be processed by the end of July](https://opencollective.com/asyncapi/expenses?searchTerm=bounty&collectiveSlug=asyncapi&period=2024-06-30T22%3A00%3A00.000Z%E2%86%92all).

 ## Mentorship Programs
 Our Google Summer of Code'24 mentors have recently submitted their mid-term evaluations, and we are thrilled that 7 out of 8 mentees passed their evaluation.
 We still have one more mid-term evaluation, and I'm confident they will also pass, as the mentees are working hard on their contributions.